Susan-hue43/Customer-Segmentation-Predictive-Modeling-Sprocket-Central-Pty-Ltd-/README.md

 These results show that the largest portion of customers falls into the **Medium Value** segment, followed closely by **High Value** and **Low Value** groups, with all three segments relatively balanced in distribution.

+---

 - **Age Group:** High-value customers are concentrated in the **43–52** and **53–62** age ranges.

 <img width="532" height="468" alt="image" src="https://github.com/user-attachments/assets/33921a72-c3d8-4b0b-9a2d-c33456009ad6" />

+---

 - **Location:** Majority of high-value customers are based in **New South Wales (NSW)**.

   <img width="540" height="468" alt="image" src="https://github.com/user-attachments/assets/af87cca9-4989-43f0-844f-ac28c2d925c2" />

+---

 - **Wealth Segment:** Surprisingly, the **Mass Customer** wealth segment contributes the most to high-value purchases.

 <img width="571" height="453" alt="image" src="https://github.com/user-attachments/assets/3b4b4f80-7230-41d1-8c65-7c079ee25034" />

 These insights suggest that customer value is **not always tied to higher wealth brackets**.
 Instead, affordability and practicality drive purchases among middle-aged customers in NSW.

 ---

 ## Conclusion

-The predictive modeling successfully segmented the new customer list in line with historical patterns.
-This provides Sprocket Central Pty Ltd with a reliable **customer targeting framework** to maximize ROI from marketing and sales campaigns.
+The predictive model segmented the 1,000 new customers into **High, Medium, and Low Value groups**, reflecting historical purchase patterns.
+This enables Sprocket Central Pty Ltd to **prioritize 328 High Value customers**, nurture **366 Medium Value prospects**, and manage **306 Low Value customers** cost-effectively.
+The framework ensures marketing and sales efforts are **data-driven, focused, and ROI-maximizing**.

 ---